 (Truly, they meant well.
 Because it DOES work.
 And they did want to help other entrepreneurs make more money.)

-As that wasn’t the response many of these conscious entrepreneurs were looking for, they asked other copywriters (like me) to come up with a different solution.
+But that wasn’t the response many of those “conscious” entrepreneurs were looking for.
+So they asked other copywriters (like me) to come up with a different solution.

 Which I did — in 2014, the entire Love-Based Copywriting philosophy was downloaded into me.